-The mission of Alpha Pi Omega Sorority, Inc. is to create a strong sisterhood that will serve as a support for college woman in today's society.
+The mission of Alpha Pi Omega Sorority, Inc. is to create a strong sisterhood that will serve as a support for college women in today's society.
 The sisterhood shall support its members in their individual journey towards a balanced life.
 The Alpha Pi Omega woman will always strive for greater scholarship, honesty, leadership, service, and personal integrity.
-The sorority will work to preserve our native American traditions, for through celebration and practice of our cultural and spiritual heritage, we become one with each other.
+The Sorority will work to preserve our native American traditions.
+Through celebration and practice of our cultural and spiritual heritage, we become one with each other.